Onuachu: Red-hot Genk forward gets Nigeria call-up for Afcon qualifiers against Benin and Lesotho | Goal.com

 Fans took to social media to blast Super Eagles coach Gernot Rohr for putting the forward on standby.

-Onuachu has now been extended an invitation for the encounters with Moses Simon and other Nigeria stars in France to miss the encounter due to the country’s Covid-19 protocol.
+Onuachu has now been extended an invitation for the encounters with Moses Simon and other Nigeria stars in France set to miss the encounter due to the country’s Covid-19 protocols.

 “Following the uncertainty regarding the availability of players based in France [due to COVID 19 laws guiding the country], Super Eagles Coach Gernot Rohr has extended an invitation to KRC Genk striker Paul Onuachu.
 Henry Onyekuru was earlier called up to replace injured Samuel Kalu,” read a statement from the NFF media channel.